NACLab/ngc-learn/docs/overview.md

 that connect in the way that backprop would prescribe.

-Although ANNs are (loosely) inspired by our current understanding of the human brain, the connections to the actual mechanisms driving systems of natural neurons are quite loose, at best.
+Although ANNs are (loosely) inspired by our current understanding of the human brain, the connections to the actual mechanisms that drive systems of natural neurons are quite loose, at best.
 Although the question as to how the brain exactly conducts credit assignment -- or the process of determining the contribution of each and every neuron to overall error on some task (the "blame game") -- is still an